Pineboy2/WebsiteProject/README.md

 # Dastardlys Band Website

+My project is designing a website for a local band called The Dastardlys.
+The website will allow users to listen to their music, view past performances, see the event schedule, and contact the band.

 One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.